 Thinking of cars, cariocas undergo a complete character transformation when they get behind the wheel.
 While this is not the case elsewhere in Brazil, drivers in Rio tend to be aggressive and lack both courtesy and patience.
 Nobody gives way voluntarily to anyone else.
 Obeying traffic lights is viewed by many as being purely optional, although cameras on some junctions have improved the situation a little.
 Lane discipline is an alien concept – it is very common for drivers turning left to position themselves in the right hand lane, and five cars squeezed across three lanes is an everyday occurrence.
 Roundabouts (which are very rare) need to be approached with extreme caution, because nobody quite knows what anybody else is going to do.
 Many road surfaces, even on main roads, are in astonishingly bad condition.
 Around 40,000 people die on Brazil’s roads each year and it is easy to see why.

 Since 2008, the Lei Seca (Dry Law) has been in force in Brazil.
-It is illegal to consume any alcohol at all before driving, and there are regular, random police checks across Rio to enforce this.
+It is illegal to consume any alcohol at all before driving, and there are regular, random police checks - known as blitzes - across Rio to enforce this, particularly in the late evening.
 The buying and selling of alcohol at outlets along the federal highways is also prohibited.

 Expatriates can drive using a notarised translation of their original driving licence for up to six months – after that, everyone needs to apply for a Brazilian licence.
 To do this, most nationals of English-speaking countries need only register photos and fingerprints with the federal police and then undergo a psychological test and basic medical exam.
 The psychological test is not as daunting as it sounds – it involves questions about your dreams for the future and filling in the missing parts of various simple puzzles and pictures.
 Nationals of some European countries also have to do a practical driving test.